Ahituv-lab/Nullomerator/README.md

 Path to the fasta file containing the genome being analyzed.
 This file must be formatted such that the FASTA headers read ">chr1", ">chr2", "chr3", ... , "chrX", "chrY".

 #### `--nullomer_output_filepath`
-Path to the output .txt file where the nullomers absent in the supplied genome will be written
+Path to the output .txt file where the nullomers absent from the supplied genome will be written, with one nullomer written on each line.

+#### `--kmer_output_filepath`
+Path to the output .tsv file where the kmers, and their corresponding occurrence counts, from the supplied genome will be written.

+#### `--kmer_length`
+Length of kmers/nullomers to be enumerated.